16 Best Chinese Food Casserole Recipes

 Pantry Staples for Asian Food Recipes

-If you like making Asian or Chinese food recipes at home, stocking your pantry with common ingredients will make meal planning even easier.
+If you like making Asian or Chinese casseroles at home, stocking your pantry with common ingredients will make meal planning even easier.

 “A few of my must-have ingredients for Asian cooking are hoisin sauce, chili garlic sauce, and of course soy sauce.
 Adding those seasonings to a simple chicken and rice casserole can give it an exciting, new international flavor!”